 At the other end of the spectrum the Medical specialties feature heavily, with General Medicine, Cardiology and Geriatrics having the worst satisfaction and workload ratings across the board.
 Obstetrics and Gynaecology, Oncology and Emergency Medicine are close behind.

-We’ve interviewed a huge range of specialty doctors about their working lives, from Anaesthetic Registrars to Geriatric Consultants – head over to our My Life as a Doctor collection to read further insights into the different specialties.
+We’ve interviewed a huge range of specialty doctors about their working lives, from Anaesthetic Registrars and Radiology Trainees to Geriatric Consultants – head over to our My Life as a Doctor collection to read further insights into the different specialties.

 3. There is a very close correlation with workload and overall satisfaction

 It’s clear from our analysis that doctors who are most satisfied with their specialities tend be the ones with the most manageable workload.
 This suggests that picking specialities with a better work-life balance is wise.